louisgv/a-jekyll-blog/_posts/2016/01/2016-01-27-react-to-go.md

 + Implement a graph from all the location with cost being the time to travel and stay.
 + Using DFS to get the best one with lowest time cost.
 + Get a random solution using Reservoir Sampling.

+* How to acquire a list of place that align into a round-trip?